 The majority of subprime loans were originated by mortgage brokers like Countrywide, who were exempt from the CRA.
 Wall Street banks were knowingly buying worthless loans from brokers, bundling, securitizing, and selling them off around the world with fraudulent Triple A ratings.
 The Government’s role was not that it forced banks to make bad loans, but an ideological committment to NOT regulate Wall Street fraud.
 The liars loans referenced by Mr. Black were a direct result of Fed policy.
 The Federal Reserve’s jurisdictional authority includes setting underwriting standards, so they could’ve stopped the massive increase in liars loans at any time.
 After Countrywide collapsed under the weight of it’s huge portfolio of liars loans, Bank of America purchased the wreckage.
 But because Dodd-Frank backstops the losses of TBTF banks, the ratings agency Moody’s reported that Bank of America’s debt is rated ”five notches above what it would be without government support.”
 So taxpayers are subsidizing all the liars loans Bank of America purchased from Countrywide.

-For more information click on the pdf file Knowledge is Power.
-It’s easier to use the links in the file if you email it to yourself.
+For more info click on the pdf file Knowledge is Power.